Murder of Carolyn Eaton: Erroneous identification

 In July 1984, Valentine Sally was misidentified as Melody Eugenia Cutlip, a runaway from Istachatta, Florida.
 Cutlip had been reported missing by her mother in 1980.
 A forensic odontologist from Albuquerque, New Mexico had determined that bite marks from both girls were a match.
 In addition, a facial reconstruction of the victim matched Cutlip's appearance.
 However, Cutlip's mother refused the body claiming that Valentine Sally wasn't her daughter.
 Cutlip was reunited with her family in Jacksonville, Florida in the summer of 1986.
-She died of injuries sustained in a car accident in Kenner, Louisiana in 1998.

 Facial reconstructions

 Several other facial reconstructions were created in addition to the one used in the 1984 misidentification.
 A sketch of the victim was made 4 days after she was found with the assistance of Wilkins' description of her.
 The National Center for Missing and Exploited Children later created and released two facial reconstructions made from CT scans of the victim's skull.
 Carl Koppelman, a California artist, made his own reconstruction based on these scans.